- Served as lead settlement counsel in a major dispute over drainage and environmental cleanup problems affecting a large shopping center tract.

 - The judge’s decision just gave Apache a big victory — dismissing the counterclaim, and awarding disputed drilling lands and production proceeds to Apache worth tens of millions.

-- Lead plaintiff lawyer for Bank of Montreal in a major commercial dispute
+- Served as lead plaintiff lawyer for Bank of Montreal in a major commercial dispute.

 - Obtained a confidential settlement within 12 weeks of being retained to the client’s satisfaction.